 The typical use of female condoms, which is the average way most people use them, has a failure rate of 21%.
 This means that 21 people out of every 100 will become pregnant during the first year of use.
 You may increase effectiveness by adding a Spermicidal foam, jelly, or cream in conjunction with the condom.
 You should take a pregnancy test if you are experiencing any pregnancy symptoms.

-What are the side effects or health risks of female condoms?
+What are the side effects or health risks?

 Female condoms do not have any side effects except to individuals who are allergic to latex.